openmost/KPIWidgets/docs/index.md

 ## Documentation

-This theme use LESS to override current CSS.
-All files and assets are in the "stylesheets" folder at the root of the theme.
-To make it more readable, all differents parts are splitted in the "component" folder.
+This plugin use the Matomo internal API to work, no additional code needed.

-If you want to contribute, please download the folder and continue in this direction using small and maintainable components.
+If you want to contribute, please download the folder and continue in this direction using small and maintainable components and PHP Class.

-Consider this is my first Matomo theme, be compliant and please tell me how to make it better if you see any errors.
+Consider this is my first Matomo plugin, be compliant and please tell me how to make it better if you see any errors.

-### Overrided componants
+### Available Widgets
+- Actions per visits
+- Average time generation
+- Average time on site
+- Bounce rate
+- Conversion rate
+- Conversions
+- Downloads
+- Keywords
+- Max Actions
+- Outlinks
-- Page card style
+- Page views
+- Returning users
+- Returning visitors
+- Revenue
+- Searches
+- Unique downloads
-- Dashboard widgets
+- Unique outlinks
+- Unique page views
+- Unique returning visitors
-- Header
+- Unique visitors
-- Site menu
+- Unique users
-- Search bar
+- Unique visits

-- Sparkline (thank to https://lw1.at for showing the right way)
+Want more ?
+Ask me !